Blockstream/satellite/api/examples/README.md

 Do note however that the Testnet server does not transmit data through the satellite network.
 It only broadcasts the data to clients that are connected directly to the server through the Internet.
-Hence, the way to receive Testnet data is with the demo receiver of [Example 3](#example-3-receiving-data-from-the-api-sandbox)).
+Hence, the way to receive Testnet data is with the demo receiver that is explained in [Example 3](#example-3-receiving-data-from-the-api-sandbox)).

-Once the API server effectively transmits your data, the data is expected to pop at the API data reader application.
+Once the API server effectively transmits your data and your satellite receiver/demodulator receives the transmission, the data is expected to appear at the API data reader application.
 In the end, the received file will be saved in the `downloads` folder.